chaosWsF/BayesianR-notes/README.md

-This repo is notes taken while studying 'Doing Bayesian Data Analysis: A Tutorial with R and BUGS'.
+This repo is notes taken during studying _Doing Bayesian Data Analysis: A Tutorial with R and BUGS_.
+Only few codes are uploaded, beacause I mainly run the programs in RStudio's interactive interface and I'm relucant to upload the .RData file.